nideraanth/SampaguitaOS/README.md

 This is meant to demonstrate the capabilities of my OS, such as text coloring, hexadecimal, integer, and string direct VGA buffer writing, meaning when you do a ```Term_IO_Write**()```; , it writes directly to the screen.

-I also added proprietary print functions that write directly to the VGA buffer, such as:
+I also added proprietary print functions that write directly to the VGA buffer, examples include:

 ```Term_IO_WriteStr("");```
 ```Term_IO_WriteInt(123);```
 ```Term_IO_WriteHex(0xDEADBEEF);```

 This OS is not guaranteed to be **STABLE**,
 **PERFORMANT**, or possess any certain level of